 D.H.
-Lawrence emphasised and explored this topic in Lady Chatterley's Lover, and almost a century later, women's sexual satisfaction and orgasm inequality are finally becoming mainstream subjects of discussion.
+Lawrence had a lot to say about these topics in Lady Chatterley's Lover, and almost a century later, women's sexual satisfaction and orgasm inequality are finally becoming mainstream subjects of discussion.

 Cosmopolitan's 2015 survey found that 57% of women in heterosexual relationships orgasm most or every time they have sex, while for their partners, the figure rose to 95%.
 The female orgasm has been shrouded in mystery and confusion - because to understand female sexual pleasure, we have to, you know, talk about it.
 A large part of the problem lies with on-screen sex being mostly penetrative; but studies show that only around 8% of women orgasm from penetration alone.